open-make/airtrack-doc-website/3Dprinting.md

-## Bottom side color for PixyCam detection {Pagestep}
+## Bottom side coloring for PixyCam detection {Pagestep}

 In order to track the movement of the platform by the PixyCam the bottom side of the floating plate needs a pattern.

-Therefor paint (e.g. with a dark permanent marker) a rectangle in the center of the platform with a edge length of 50 to 80 mm.
+Therefor paint (e.g. with a red and green permanent marker) from below two squares next to each other in the center of the platform.
+Both squares should have a length of about 4 cm.
+It's mainly important that the colors are good detectable by the PixyCam.
+The two colors are needed to detect the rotation.